swedenconnect/technical-framework/ELN-0613 - Signature Activation Protocol.md

 **reqid** | String | RequestID, holding the ID of the Sign Request associated with this SAD.
 **docs** | Integer | Documents, specifying the number of documents to be signed in the associated sign request.

-<a name="serialization"></a>
-##### 3.2.1.3.
-Serialization

-The value of the claims JSON object of the JWT can be serialized to and from the following Java Classes:

-    public class SadData {
-        String sub, aud, iss, jti;
-        long exp, iat;
-        SadExtData seElnSadext;
-    }

-    public class SadExtData {
-        String ver,irt,attr,loa,reqid;
-        int docs;
-    }

 <a name="example"></a>
 #### 3.2.2.
 Example